Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \paragraph{Performance Gains} The key performance advantages of nearly-passive RISs are mainly due to two properties.
 First, RISs can greatly extend the coverage of wireless systems by establishing virtual LoS links between the BS and users.
 This property is particularly appealing when the direct BS-user links experience blockages.
 Second, RISs are able to achieve a {squared} SNR scaling order due to the beamforming and aperture gains, which is higher than those of conventional active relays and MIMO systems.
 Specifically, \cite{wu2019intelligent} showed that for an RIS-assisted single-input-single-output (SISO) system with a sufficiently large number of reflecting elements $M$, the received signal power at the user increases quadratically with $M$.
 In other words, it is possible to scale down the transmit power of the BS by $1/M^2$ without compromising the received SNR.
 The above analysis assumes a far-field channel model and is not accurate for $M\rightarrow \infty$ since it violates the energy conservation law.
 Thus, near-field channel modeling needs to be considered for extremely large-scale RIS systems, for which the total received signal power will saturate when $M\to\infty$.

 \paragraph{Transceiver Design Issues} To reap the substantial passive beamforming gains offered by RISs, it is indispensable to acquire accurate CSI for the links between the RIS and its associated BS/users.
 However, this task is challenging since a nearly-passive RIS lacks RF chains for transmission/reception of pilot signals, and the large number of RIS elements means a very large number of channel coefficients must be estimated.
 To address these issues, efficient cascaded RIS channel estimation methods have been proposed in the literature (see e.g., \cite{wu2023intelligent,zheng2022survey,swindlehurst2022channel} and references therein) to directly estimate the cascaded BS-RIS-user channel instead of the individual BS-RIS and RIS-user channels.
 Research efforts have primarily focused on how to reduce the prohibitively high CSI estimation overhead.
 Typical solutions include RIS element grouping \cite{yang2020intelligent,you2020channel}, exploiting shared BS-RIS links \cite{wang2020channel,zheng2020intelligent,10028753}, channel sparsity \cite{swindlehurst2022channel,zhou2022channel}.

-Robust approaches were investigated in \cite{9293148,9316283,9973349} to take into account CSI estimation inaccuracy.
-However, these cascaded channel estimation methods require significant modifications to existing CSI estimation/training protocols, and require coordination between the BS and RISs.
+These cascaded RIS channel estimation methods require significant modifications to existing CSI estimation/training protocols, and require coordination between the BS and RISs.
 Moreover, the RIS CSI is estimated based on pilot signals received at the users, which may not be feasible in practice for portable devices \cite{wu2023intelligent}.
-To address this issue, an alternative approach is to design the RIS response using received signal power measurements at the users, which are easier to acquire in existing cellular networks, e.g., using the Reference Signal Received Power, or RSRP.
+To address these issues, an alternative approach is to design the RIS response using received signal power measurements at the users, which are easier to acquire in existing cellular networks, e.g., using the Reference Signal Received Power, or RSRP.
 This approach also eliminates the need for pilot signals dedicated for explicit RIS-related CSI estimation.